Ray Sawyer

 1

 Ray and Denise's oldest son started his racing career back on August 18th, 1995; the exact day he received his driver's license.
 He began racing the family's 1967 Camaro, Sudden Impact I, and later purchased a 1967 Nova, which he raced in 1998, 1999, and 2000.
 Mike has found success in every level of racing he's competed in.
 In 2004, he won 2 Divisionals (Cecil County and Las Vegas), and the Lebanon Valley National Open.
 He won Super Street at 2003 NHRA Mac Tools Thunder Valley Nationals at Bristol, TN as well we the Delmar National Open and in 2002 was the NHRA Division 1 Super Street Champion.
 Mike was also runner-up at the 1998 IHRA North American Nationals in Super Rod, as well as the IHRA Divisional race at Epping, NH in 1999.
 Mike also has a Super Street Gamblers race win in Atco (2002) and a Super Street Top 8 win (2000) to his credit along with 4 VP Fuels ET Series race wins in his short career along with many gamblers races and 3 New England Dragway Major Event wins.
 In 1997, Mike finished 4th in New England Dragway Super Pro points.
 Mike is licensed to drive both doorcars/roadsters and dragsters, having a best ET of 7.80 with a high MPH of 175.
 In June of 2005, Mike purchased his 2003 Chevy Cavalier Roadster from Edmond Richardson and made the swap from Super Street to Super Gas and won his first Divisional in Super Gas at Cecil County, MD in September.
-He won his first National Event in Super Gas at the 2007 Jeg's Northern Sportsnationals at Columbus, OH.
+He won his first National Event in Super Gas at the 2007 Jegs Northern Sportsnationals at Columbus, OH.
+In 2008, he picked up his second Divisional Championship, this time in Super Gas, and also won the prestigious Jegs Allstars Race.
+2009 could be considered his best season to date.
+He won the LODRS Event at Maple Grove and followed it up two weeks later by "doubling-up" at Joliet, IL, winning the Jegs Allstars race for the second consecutive year and the next day winning the Route 66 Nationals.
+The double win gave him the Jegs Double Up Bonus.
+After adding on a few more rounds at the next points meet, he extended his round-win streak to 20 rounds.
+He finished 2009 with his second straight Division 1 Super Gas Championship and 3rd in the National points standings.
+2011 was his best season yet with Mike winning the NHRA Supernationals in Englishtown, NJ and a month later "doubling" at the Lebanon Valley Divisional winning both Super Gas and Super Street.
+He later added three runner up finishes at divisional events to finish second in the national points standings.
+2012 was another good season, adding divisional wins at Atco and Englishtown to runner-up finishes at Epping and Virginia to claim his fourth Division 1 Championship in dominating fashion.
+He also finished 6th in the National standings.
+The 2013 season is off to a great start as well, winning Super Gas at the 4-Wide Nationals in Charlotte, NC, the Maple Grove Divisional Race and the Inaugural NHRA National Event at New England Dragway, where he almost "doubled", by making the final in Super Street as well.

 Mike graduated from Nichols College in Dudley, MA with a Bachelors Degree in Management Information Systems.
 In addition to working at Sawyer Automotive, he also runs his own business, Mike Sawyer Motorsports, where he works as a web developer.
-On the side, Mike enjoys photography and music.
-He resides in Acton, MA.
+When not racing, Mike enjoys playing hockey and golf and is a Boston Bruins season ticket holder.
+He resides in Leominster, MA.

 Brian Sawyer